trananhdung17/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0006-enforce-scopes-in-LMS-APIs.rst

   * keep the data payload small
   * keep the UX of the user approval form reasonable
-  * follow principle of least priviledge
+  * follow principle of least privilege

 2. Restricted Applications receive *unexpired* JWTs, signed with a *new key*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~